MicrosoftEdge/A11y/site-automation.md

-# Automating your own site accessiblity testing
+# Automating your own site accessibility testing

 One of the benefits of providing this tool via open source is that you can you utilize the test harness to test any assistive technology that